Welcome to the

 To overcome the social and educational barriers that hold back deaf children in the Grampian area covering Aberdeen and Aberdeenshire.

-Our Latest News šŸ“°
+Our Latest Socials:

-Please visit us on Facebook if you want to read more, and follow us there!
+We bring you the latest five posts from our Facebook Page.
+Please visit us on Facebook if you want to read more and follow us there!

 Grampian Deaf Children’s Society